laraschmitt/news_flow/presentation/presentation.md

 ---
 ## Idea and Data

-* flowmap mapped to a globe to show about which foreign countries a country reports
+* create an interactive globe displaying country connections within a tweet

 <style>